 The Gay & Lesbian Review

-The Gay & Lesbian Review publishes essays, reviews, interviews, and poems.
+The Gay & Lesbian Review publishes essays, reviews, interviews, poems, and more.
 Feature articles should fall in the 2000-4000 word range, and reviews should be 600-1200 words.
-Payment for feature articles is $200 and payment for book reviews is $100.
+Payment for feature articles is $250 and payment for book reviews is $100.
 They also accept interviews, artist profiles, art memos, and International Spectrum column submissions.

 The Malahat Review

 The Malahat Review accepts poetry, fiction, and creative nonfiction submissions from writers at all levels of their careers.
 Poets should submit 3-5 poems up to 10 pages maximum.
-They accept flash fiction up to 750 words as well as other short fiction up to 8000 words.
+They accept flash fiction up to 750 words as well as other short fiction up to 8000 words (though allowed words counts vary based on whether the author is Canadian or an international writer).
 Creative nonfiction can run up to 5000 words and cover any subject matter including personal essays, memoirs, travel writing, historical accounts, and biographies.
 Payment is $70CAD per published page.

 The Sun Magazine